emilps/fjelltg/src/pages/product/2020-03-23-thermo-mechanical-dryer.md

   material that is perceived as sticky or “glue-like”.

-  The TMD is excellent on most material, excelling on sticky, “glue-like” material.
+  The TMD is excellent on most material, exceeding on sticky, “glue-like” material.
 productbrochures:
   - file: /img/ftg-kunder-presentasjon-tørkeprosess-ras-flyer.pdf